 Is there anything that was missed that should be added to this article?

 Would you like us to write about any particular topics in future posts?…tell us which ones…

 Matthew Benn is the founding partner of Alongside Business Consulting.
-He has been a senior BD and sales leader for 12 years, as well as being a small business owner for more than 8 years.
+He has been a senior BD and sales leader for 12 years, as well as being a small business owner for more than 8 years; recently starting Alongside Business Consulting (his fourth business).
 He really enjoys the challenges and successes that come with developing people and growing businesses, hence has taken these passions and started the management consulting firm with a twist.
 The plan is to help business owners take control of their destinies and build their businesses simply…Business Growth Simplified.